jandahl/Basic-Tools/README.md

+### Note for Windows users
+It might, it might'nt work.
+There's a little leeway for Cygwin somewhere in the code but don't expect it to work out of the box.
+Pull Requests are welcome!

 ## Basic Tools
- Basic Tools that should make your life easier
+ Basic Tools that should make your life easier.

  Usually there's a help/usage screen if you run them without parameters.